2026 UFL season: Offseason

-Among potential relocation targets, Columbus, Ohio had been named as a potential new market for the UFL in 2026 as early as April 2025.
+Among potential relocation targets, Columbus, Ohio had been named as a potential new 2026 market for the UFL as early as April 2025.
 The UFL confirmed the addition of a Columbus UFL team shortly after Repole's arrival.
 Other possible candidates for relocation for the 2026 season were identified in the offseason including Louisville, Kentucky at Lynn Family Stadium.
 Boise, Idaho and Lexington, Kentucky were identified in early reporting but they either denied having heard from the league or stated they could not host games in 2026.
+Boise had reached a "verbal agreement" with the previous UFL management for a team to play at Albertsons Stadium, one that was suddenly abandoned upon Repole's arrival.

 Though the UFL had initially planned to expand to 10 teams for 2026, Repole paused those plans and chose to keep the league at eight teams for 2026, with intent to begin the oft-delayed expansion by 2028 and have a 16-team league by 2035.
+The first of the two new teams for 2028 was revealed during the 2026 season, an Oklahoma City team that will play at MAPS 4 Stadium once it is complete.

-On October 7th the UFL announced three new franchises, the Columbus Aviators playing at Crew Stadium in Columbus, Ohio; The Louisville Kings playing at Lynn Family Stadium in Louisville, Kentucky; and the Orlando Storm playing at Inter&Co Stadium in Orlando, Florida.
-The league also announced that the Arlington Renegades would become the Dallas Renegades and play at Toyota Stadium in Frisco, TX; and that the Houston Roughnecks would become the Houston Gamblers and move to Shell Energy Stadium.
-It also announced that new head coaches, uniforms and the 2026 schedule would be announced at a later date.
+On October 7 the UFL announced three new franchises, the Columbus Aviators playing at Historic Crew Stadium in Columbus, Ohio; The Louisville Kings playing at Lynn Family Stadium in Louisville, Kentucky; and the Orlando Storm playing at Inter&Co Stadium in Orlando, Florida.
+The league also announced that the Arlington Renegades would become the Dallas Renegades and play at Toyota Stadium in Frisco, Texas; and that the Houston Roughnecks would become the Houston Gamblers and move to Shell Energy Stadium.
+It was also announced that new head coaches, uniforms and the 2026 schedule would be announced at a later date.

+Players under contract to the Michigan Panthers, Memphis Showboats and San Antonio Brahmas were all transferred over to the Columbus Aviators, Louisville Kings and Orlando Storm, respectively, for the purposes of protecting players in the subsequent dispersal draft.
+However, the brand new teams are considered separate and will not inherit the history or records of the folded franchises.